pifry/altium_to_quartus/README.md

 Altium to Quartus netlist converter
 ===================================

-The tool is made as a part of an atomatic toolchain linking Altium Designer project to Quartus Prime project.
+The tool is made as a part of an atomatic toolchain linking [Altium Designer](https://www.altium.com/) project to [Quartus Prime](https://www.intel.pl/content/www/pl/pl/software/programmable/quartus-prime/overview.html) project.
 The goal is to convert netlist names connected to FPGA in Altium Designer to Quartus Pin declaration in qsf file.

 ## Usage:

 `altium_to_quartus -u U3 -o result.qsf input.net`

 This should generate new result.qsf from input.net file.
-Every line from input.net, that looks like this:
+For the lines from input.net, that looks like this:

 ```
 NODENAME LVDS_TOP_DATA.30_P$